How much can you get from Michigan Mini tort?

 How do you get Mini tort in Michigan?

 A lawsuit made under the mini-tort provision will usually be in small claims or municipal courts.
 Either party can ask the higher court to move the case, but the person who asks to move the case will be responsible for the additional court costs, and the judgment will not be higher than what they would get in the lower court.

-A new change to the mini-tort law makes it that owners of vehicles that don’t have insurance can’t claim vehicle damage by an “at fault” driver.
+A new change to the mini-tort law makes it that vehicles that don’t have insurance can’t claim vehicle damage by an “at fault” driver.

 Effective July 2, 2020, the limits for mini-tort will increase to $3000 from $1000.
 Still unchanged in the new law, uninsured drivers cannot collect any money under Michigan’s mini tort law.

 How to protect yourself against Michigan Mini tort claims.

 Finally, make sure you have limited property damage coverage on your insurance policy.
 Click the Michigan No-fault auto insurance quote to get more information.
 Having the right mini-tort coverages is more critical because of the new higher limits.
 Having the proper coverages on your policy protects you if the other driver sues you.